xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/StructureSheaf.typ

   ⟨fun f => const R f 1 U fun _ _ => Submonoid.one_mem _, by ring⟩
 ```

-*Natural Language:* Any ring element $f \in R$ can be viewed as a constant function $f/1$ on any open set.
+*Natural Language:* Any ring element $f in R$ can be viewed as a constant function $f\/1$ on any open set.
 This gives us a canonical ring homomorphism from $R$ to the sections over any open set.

 == From Ring to Stalks